How to print a variable in Python

 - The

-__str__method is for creating a readable output for end-users. - The
+__str__method's goal is to provide a nice, readable string for end-users. - If

 Pretty printing complex structures with pprint